The Vienna Convention of 18 April 1961 states that protecting the interests of a state extends in practice to promoting national interests

 French speaking world: There are 140 million French speakers in the world; 52 countries were represented at the last French speaking summit in Moncton in 1999.

 France spends more than any other country on cultural action and development aid - nearly 5 billion.
 Promoting the French language is a priority.
-Offering French teaching to nationals and foreigners is the responsibility of AEFE, which has 279 schools and secondary schools with 16,000 pupils in 125 countries, cultural centres and institutes with more than 200,000 students and pupils, and the French Association, which has about the same number in its 1,000 local associations throughout the world.
+Offering French teaching to nationals and foreigners is the responsibility of AEFE, which has 279 schools and secondary schools with 16,000 pupils in 125 countries, cultural centres and institutes with more than 200,000 students and pupils, and the Alliance Française, which has about the same number in its over 800 local associations throughout the world.
 Protecting cultural interests also means valorising our artistic and literary heritage as well as contemporary works.
 Scientific and technical co-operation aims to present a France that is not as well known as it should be, that of the 6 French holders of the Fields medal (the Nobel prize for mathematics) out of 36 prize winners.
 This co-operation trains foreign executives who continue their French working practices.
 Finally, in 1999, external audio-visual policy took a high priority.

 Nowadays all forms of human activity have international repercussions and open up new fields requiring diplomatic protection.